Stupid Spoiled Whore Video Playset

 "Stupid Spoiled Whore Video Playset" is the twelfth episode in the eighth season of the American animated television series South Park.
 The 123rd episode of the series overall, it originally aired on Comedy Central in the United States on December 1, 2004.
 The episode was written and directed by series co-creators Trey Parker and Matt Stone.
 The episode parodies Paris Hilton and sex tapes made by celebrities.

 In the episode, the fourth-grade girls (except Wendy) idolize the rich, famous, spoiled socialite Paris Hilton, many of them owning Hilton's brand new toy set, which comes complete with a video camera, night vision filter, some ecstasy pills, play money and a losable cell phone.
 Disturbed by the corruptive influence the trashy celebrity has on her classmates, Wendy seeks out Mr. Slave for advice.
+Meanwhile, Hilton wants to adopt Butters as her pet.